Cornforth Images

 Vava’u Humpback Mother & Calf 1

 This is a photo of a tender moment being shared by a humpback whale mother and her young calf.
 Humpback moms spend most of their time resting beneath the surface, but their babies have to breath much more frequently.
 When a calf comes up to breath, it will often playfully frolic on the surface, otherwise, it stays close to mom and hides underneath her pectoral fins or tail.
 After this calf came up for a breath, I photographed it gently nuzzling up against its mom’s belly.
 Aww, cute!
+Check out several more stunning images of these two humpback whales underwater.
 I created this image using my Canon 5DmkIII and Canon 17-40mm f4 lens inside my Ikelite 5DmkIII housing with an 8″ dome port.
 I processed the RAW file using Aperture 3 and Photoshop CS6, plus I applied Nik Color Efex 4‘s White Neutralizer filter.

 Leave a Reply